thegenemyers/DAZZ_DB/README.md

 ```

 Adds .arrow streams to an existing DB "path".
 The DB must either be an S-DB or an
-A-DB and upon completion the DB is a A-DB.
+A-DB and upon completion the DB is an A-DB.
 The data comes from (a) the given .arrow
 files on the command line, or (b) those in the file specified by the -f option, or
 (c) the standard input if the -i option is given.
-The input files must be added in the
+The input files can be added
+incrementally but must be added in the
 same order as the .fasta files were and have the same root names, e.g. FOO.fasta and
 FOO.quiva.
-The files can be added incrementally but must be added in the same order as
-their corresponding .fasta files.
 This is enforced by the program.

 ```
 6. DB2arrow [-v] [-w<int(80)>] <path:db>